 Prerequisites

 Logtail is installed in your cluster.
 By default, Logtail is installed during cluster creation.
-If Logtail is not installed in your cluster, refer to Collect text logs from Kubernetes containers in DaemonSet mode to manually install Logtail.
+If not installed, refer to Collect container logs from ACK clusters to manually install it.

 Log collection is enabled for the default Ingress controller.

-The labels added to the pods of other Ingress controllers are obtained.
+The labels added to other Ingress controllers' pods are obtained.
 For more information, see How do I obtain the labels and environment variables of a Docker container?

 Procedure:

-On the Clusters page, click the name of the cluster that you want to manage and then click Cluster Information in the left-side navigation pane.
+On the Clusters page, click the target cluster name, then click Cluster Information in the left navigation pane.

-On the Cluster Information page, click the Basic Information tab and then click the hyperlink to the right side of Log Service Project in the Cluster Resources section.
+On the Cluster Information page, click the Basic Information tab, then click the hyperlink to the right side of Log Service Project in the Cluster Resources section.

-On the Logstores page in the Simple Log Service console, create a Logstore.
-For more information, see Manage a logstore.
-To avoid repeated log collection, we recommend that you create a separate Logstore for each Ingress controller.
+On the Logstores page, create a Logstore.
+For instructions, see Manage a Logstore.
+To avoid repeated log collection, we recommend creating a separate Logstore for each Ingress controller.

-You can name a Logstore based on the name of the Ingress controller that uses the Logstore.
+You can name a Logstore based on the name of the Ingress controller using the Logstore.

-NoteIf different NGINX Ingress controllers use different log formats, you need to modify the
+NoteIf different NGINX Ingress Controllers use different log formats, configure the corresponding log field keys and regex.

 By default, Ingresses forward only external HTTP and HTTPS requests to Services in the cluster.
-You can configure ingress-nginx to enable an Ingress to forward external TCP requests received on the TCP port specified in the relevant ConfigMap.
+You can configure ingress-nginx to enable forwarding external TCP requests received on the TCP port specified in the relevant ConfigMap.

 Use the tcp-echo template to deploy a Service and a Deployment.